 A large medical bill can become a large financial burden for many, but one option that people use to handle their medical expenses is to take out a personal loan.
 There are pros and cons to doing this, and all options and factors should be considered before choosing a personal loan as a solution.

 Before taking out a personal loan, see if you can set up a payment plan with the hospital or medical facility.
 Some hospitals and clinics will even offer financial aid.
-There are also credit cards issued specifically for paying off medical expenses.
+Some companies issue credit cards specifically for paying off medical expenses.
 These medical credit cards usually offer a period of time in which no interest is charged, but be warned—after the no-interest period is over, if there is still a remaining balance, some cards will then charge interest on the initial amount, rather than just the balance.
 This can leave you with a very large debt still to pay off.

-Pro: A personal loan can allow you pay off a large medical expense with ease, leaving you monthly fixed payments at a rate that might be more favorable than a credit card or the medical facility’s payment plan.
+Pro: A personal loan can allow you pay off a large medical expense with ease.
+You pay monthly fixed payments at a rate that might be more favorable than a credit card or the hospital’s payment plan.

-Cons: Nearly all personal loans offer a fixed rate throughout the full course of the loan, so you don’t save yourself any money by paying the loan off early, and if your interest rate isn’t that low, you’ll pay a lot in interest.
-Additionally, you could wind up paying more in late fees and penalties if you make late payments, and risk damaging your credit.
+Cons: Nearly all personal loans offer a fixed rate throughout the full course of the loan.
+That means you don’t save any money by paying the loan off early.
+Also, if your interest rate isn’t low, you’ll pay a lot in interest.
+Plus, you could wind up paying more in late fees and penalties if you make late payments.
+That risks damaging your credit.